 These abstract souvenirs evoke notions of home and alienation and the friction between perceived and physical distance.
 On a more political level, they question the duality of Israeli occupation and Palestinian Right of Return.
 Sabella was referred to as an artist in exile long before he left his home in Jerusalem, a place that bars access to its own (Palestinian) residents.
-In his work, he attempts to reconstitute the place he has been exiled from through images, recreating a world he once knew that has now become so distant and unrecognisable.
-The houses he visited around Jerusalem, including his own, have an altered reality due to the occupation, which impedes Sabella's familiarity with the place and creates a palpable tension.
+In his work, he attempts to reconstitute the place he has been exiled from through images, recreating a world he once knew that has now become so distant

-(Above) Installation view, photo by Stephen White (Below) Steve Sabella, '38 Days of Re-Collection', 2013.
+(Above) Installation view, Fragments, Berloni Gallery.
+Photo by Stephen White (Left) Steve Sabella, '38 Days of Re-Collection', 2013.
 Images courtesy the artist and Berloni Gallery